 Nose: There is a big strong rum and oak aroma that you can smell as you pour and it is very pleasing.
 If you put your nose to the glass you get more of the oak but with some smokiness and subtle sweetness.

 Taste: Smooth with strong flavours of wood and good rum characteristics.
-It has a pleasant warm, tannic finish that stays with your for a few minutes.
+It has a pleasantly warm, tannic finish that stays with you for a few minutes.

 I couldn’t find an age statement for the Canadian version of Pusser’s Navy Rum, but the decanter versions available states an age of 17 years.
 I’m going to assume that this rum is fairly well aged because of the relative smoothness compared to the high level of congeners included with the distillation process.